OCIoficial/ocimatic/ocimatic/resources/task-skel/testplan/README.md

 An input validator is a script that checks whether the input of a test case satisfies the format and restrictions in the statement.
 You can specify a validator for a subtask in the subtask's header.
 See `testplan.txt` for an example.
 Validators are optional, but their use is highly encouraged.

+## The `@extends` directive

+It's common for subtasks to be cumulative, i.e., a solution for a harder subtask subsumes and should solve all test cases for an easier subtask.
+The `@extends` directive can be used to specify that a subtask extends from another, and should include all its test cases.
+The format is `@extends subtask N`, where `N` is the number of the subtask extending from.

+If a subtask `a` extends from `b`, we say `b` is a parent of `a`.
+The extends relationship is transitive.
+We call ancestors of `a` to all subtasks reachable from `a` following the extends relationship.

+The `@extends` directive *does not duplicate* test cases.
+Solutions still run once per test case, but the extra information is used for validation.
+For example, input validators are run on the target subtask and all its ancestors.
+Similarly, when validating if partial solutions pass/fail the appropriate subtasks, the extends relationship is also considered.

 ## Multi-test Script

 Normally, a script generates a single test case.
 Then, it can be used multiple times in the test plan.
 This is convenient because it lets you focus on the properties of a single test when writing the script and defer to the test plan how to use it coherently to form the dataset.
 However, sometimes it is convenient to generate a set of test cases *programmatically*.
 For example, if a subtask has a finite set of possible cases (common for easy subtasks), you may want to include them all.
 To accommodate this, a script may also generate multiple test cases in a single invocation.